vidarlo/wp-tournament-registration/readme.md

 *A WordPress plugin for registering players with tournaments*

-The plugin was originally made for the WordPress blog of [my local chess club ESV Rot-Weiß Göttingen](https://schach-goettingen.de/) in order to ease the registration process for the open club championship.
+The plugin was originally developed for the WordPress blog of [my local chess club ESV Rot-Weiß Göttingen](https://schach-goettingen.de/) in order to ease the registration process for the open club championship.

 ## Installation and Usage